dailymotion/puzzles/README.md

 You're either here to solve a puzzle or to publish one.
 In either case, there are rules to follow to ensure the best experience to everyone.

+### Puzzle guidelines

+  * keep it simple and minimalist (no more than 200 lines of code)
+  * Try to focus your puzzle on one precise concept / method / discovery (the easier, the most solvers will remember it and learn from it)
+  * Provide all the documentation required to solve the puzzle (devs should not need to use other docs than the ones provided)

 ### Rules for puzzle solvers

 All code produced should be pushed under the branch named after you, in a dedicated directory named after the puzzle name.
 This will allow everyone to see your way of solving any puzzle.